-In response to the CBD bans in various states, a bipartisan group of Congress members sent the FDA commissioner a letter last week asking if the FDA was creating such a pathway for CBD food products and dietary supplements.
+In response to the CBD bans in various states (including Select CBD in Oregon), a bipartisan group of Congress members sent the FDA commissioner a letter last week asking if the FDA was creating such a pathway for CBD food products and dietary supplements.
 The Oregon senators from Congress also asked the FDA in January to revise its “outdated” regulations on CBD.

 The commissioner’s speech may be a response to these letters.

 Gottlieb later added in his speech, “it’s important to note that CBD isn’t risk free.
 There are potential risks associated with its use.”

 He did not specify what those risks may be.